EntireTwix/OptimizedHeaders/README.md

 stpool.h
 ------------------------------------------
 a lightweight LOCK-FREE SHARED QUEUE thread pool, utilizing atomic_queue.h from user from https://github.com/max0x7ba.
-This thread pool is faster then tpool.h if the distribution of work is nonuniform, otherwise its on average 20% slower
+This thread pool is faster then tpool.h if the distribution of work is nonuniform, otherwise its on average 20% slower (for synthetic workloads)